Making connections

 If you are an existing participant, your NDIA planner will use your previous plan as the starting point to develop your next NDIS plan.

-When developing your plan, your NDIA planner will consider what supports are reasonable and necessary for you to pursue your goals, increase your independence, and help you work, study, and join social activities.
+When developing your plan, your NDIA planner will consider what NDIS supports will assist you pursue your goals, increase your independence, and help you work, study, and join social activities.
+NDIS supports are the services, items and equipment the NDIS can fund.

 Once your plan has been developed, you’ll be invited to a plan meeting with the NDIA planner who approves your plan.
 Your planner will talk to you about your living situation, goals, and day-to-day supports.

-Your planner will check they have a good understanding of your situation to make sure the supports in your plan fit together and work as a reasonable and necessary package of supports and explain how they made decisions about the supports in your plan.
+Your planner will check they have a good understanding of your situation to make sure the NDIS supports in your plan fit together, and are related to your disability.
+They will also explain how they made decisions about the NDIS supports in your plan.

 You will see your new plan at your plan meeting.
-Your NDIA planner will show you the NDIS plan and budget they have developed for you, based on your previous plan and the information and evidence you provided.
+Your NDIA planner will show you the NDIS plan and funding component amounts they have developed for you, based on your previous plan and the information and evidence you provided.

 At your plan meeting, you can talk with your planner about your living situation, goals, and day-to-day supports.
 Your planner will check they have a good understanding of your situation and to make sure the supports in your plan fit together.